 Policy

-It is the policy of the U.S. Nuclear Regulatory Commission to evaluate Agreement State programs established pursuant to Section 274 of the Atomic Energy Act of 1954, as amended, to ensure they are adequate to protect public health and safety and compatible with NRC's regulatory program.
+It is the policy of the U.S. Nuclear Regulatory Commission (NRC) to evaluate Agreement State programs established pursuant to Section 274 of the Atomic Energy Act of 1954, as amended, to ensure they are adequate to protect public health and safety and compatible with NRC's regulatory program.

 Objectives

-To establish the process the NRC staff will follow to determine when a proposed or final regulation or program element be adopted as a legally binding requirement by an Agreement State, and whether adoption is required for the purpose of compatibility or health and safety as set out in the Policy Statement on Adequacy and Compatibility of Agreement State Programs.
+To establish the process the NRC staff will follow to determine when a proposed or final NRC regulation or program element must be adopted as a legally binding requirement by an Agreement State, and whether adoption is required for the purpose of compatibility or health and safety as set out in the NRC's Agreement State Program Policy Statement.

-To identify regulations and program elements that must be implemented as legally binding requirements by an Agreement State to maintain a program that is adequate to protect public health and safety and compatible with NRC's regulatory program.
+To identify the NRC regulations and program elements that must be implemented as legally binding requirements by an Agreement State to maintain a program that is adequate to protect public health and safety and compatible with NRC's regulatory program.

 To describe how the NRC staff should apply provisions of the policy statement to current and future Agreement State regulations and program elements.